 Family Planning Education

-The TAC can fund the reasonable cost of family planning education services required as a result of transport accident injuries in order to re-educate TAC clients in matters of contraception and sexual decision making, where the service is performed by a Disability Educator employed by Family Planning Victoria, or an educator employed by an interstate Family Planning office.
+The TAC can fund the reasonable cost of family planning education services required as a result of transport accident injuries in order to re-educate TAC clients in matters of contraception and sexual decision making, where the service is performed by a Disability Educator employed by Sexual Health Victoria, or an educator employed by an interstate Family Planning office.

 Transport Accident Act 1986 reference: s.3 'rehabilitation service', s.23and s.60

 For Family Planning Education type services performed by other providers, refer to the following policies:

 The TAC recognises that clients who sustain an acquired brain injury in a motor vehicle accident may suffer decreased sexual awareness, impulsiveness and/or an inability to express sexual needs, all of which could lead to inappropriate or inhibited sexual behaviour.
 These behaviours may put the client at risk of pregnancy, abuse or contracting sexually transmissible infections.

 Family Planning organisations across Australia conduct education programs on issues of family planning for people with disabilities, which can assist TAC clients adjust to their impaired cognitive, communication, and behavioural functioning as the result of transport accident injury, and to encourage sound sexual decision making skills.